Frasan00/balda/SECURITY.md

 ### 7. Dependency Security

-* Keep Balda.js and all dependencies up to date
+* Keep Balda and all dependencies up to date
 * Regularly run `yarn audit` to check for known vulnerabilities
 * Review security advisories for dependencies
 * Use `yarn audit fix` to automatically fix vulnerabilities when possible